E-bike: Pedelecs

 An e-bike conforming to these conditions is considered to be a pedelec in the EU and is legally classed as a bicycle.
-The EN15194 standard is valid across the whole of the EU and has been adopted by some non-EU European nations including the UK, and also some non-European jurisdictions (such as the state of Victoria in Australia).
+The EN15194 standard is valid across the whole of the EU and has been adopted by some non-EU nations including the UK, and the state of Victoria in Australia.

-Pedelecs are much like conventional bicycles in use and function—the electric motor only provides assistance, for example, when the rider is climbing or struggling against a headwind.
-Pedelecs are therefore especially useful for people in hilly areas where riding a bike would prove too strenuous for many to consider taking up cycling as a daily means of transport.
-They are also useful for riders who more generally need some assistance, e.g. for people with heart, leg muscle or knee joint issues.
+Pedelecs are used much like conventional bicycles yet increase average speeds, especially when the rider is climbing or struggling against a headwind.
+Pedelecs therefore expand the areas and groups capable of regular cycling, making them popular for bicycle commuters, older riders, younger riders, and those with disabilities.

 S-Pedelecs

-More powerful pedelecs which are not legally classed as bicycles are dubbed S-Pedelecs (short for Schnell-Pedelecs, i.e. Speedy-Pedelecs) in Germany.
+More powerful pedelecs are sometimes dubbed S-Pedelecs (short for Speed-Pedelecs).
 These have a motor more powerful than 250 W and less limited, or unlimited, pedal-assist, i.e. the motor does not stop assisting the rider once 25 km/h has been reached.
-S-Pedelec class e-bikes are therefore usually classified as mopeds or motorcycles rather than as bicycles and therefore may (depending on the jurisdiction) need to be registered and insured, the rider may need some sort of driver's license (either car or motorcycle) and motorcycle helmets may have to be worn.
+S-Pedelec class e-bikes are therefore sometimes classified as mopeds or motorcycles rather than as bicycles.
+In Switzerland the motor power is limited to 1000 W, the speed without pedalling to 30 km/h and under motor to 45 km/h.
 In the United States, many states have adopted S-Pedelecs into the Class 3 category, limited to 750 W of power and 28 mph speed.
-In Europe they are likely to be classed as mopeds requiring a registration plate and a licensed driver.
+In Europe they are likely to be classed as mopeds, requiring a registration plate and a licensed rider.
 In Australia, they can only be used on private property.

-Power-on-demand and pedal-assist

-Some newer electric bikes include a pedal assist system (PAS) with or without throttle, allowing riders to pedal while using the electric motor to increase range.
-There are electric propulsion conversion kits for ordinary bicycles.

-Power-on-demand only
+Power-on-demand

-Some e-bikes have an electric motor that operates on a power-on-demand basis only; the motor is engaged and operated manually using a throttle, with control usually on the handgrip as on a motorbike or scooter.
-These sorts of e-bikes often, but not always, have more powerful motors than pedelecs.
+Some e-bikes have an electric motor that operates using power-on-demand; the motor is engaged and operated manually using a throttle, controlled usually with a handgrip as on a motorbike or scooter.

-With power-on-demand only e-bikes the rider can:
+With power-on-demand e-bikes the rider can: